aurill/ARIMA-Stock-Forecasting/README.md

-# Project Objective:

-Task: Use Stock Diversification Principles to decide how J$50 million JMD will be spent across five (5) stocks namely: Grace Kennedy (GK), Caribbean Cement Company Limited (CCC), 138 Student Living Jamaica Limited (138SL), Jamaica Broilers Group (JBG), & Jamaica Public Service (JPS7).

-# Grace Kennedy Stock (GK) ARIMA Forecast
+# Jamaican Stock Investment Strategy

 ## Overview
-This repository implements an ARIMA (AutoRegressive Integrated Moving Average) forecast model for predicting the Tuesday End-of-Day (EOD) Closing price of Grace Kennedy Stock (GK).
-The model involves data loading, stationarity checks using the Augmented Dickey Fuller (ADF) Test, and parameter tuning based on ACF and PACF plots.
-The selected ARIMA model of order (1, 1, 1) is used for forecasting.

-## Grace Kennedy Stock Insights
-The ARIMA model for GK Stock provides insights into the stock's behavior and future predictions.
-Key observations and decisions include:

-1. **Stationarity Check:**
-   - The data was made stationary using differencing based on the Augmented Dickey Fuller (ADF) Test.

-2. **Model Evaluation:**
-   - Different ARIMA models were evaluated based on AIC, BIC, and MSE.
-   - The BIC model of order (1, 1, 1) was chosen for forecasting.

-3. **Forecasting Results:**
-   - The model forecasted a Tuesday EOD Closing price under BIC, estimating it at $75.49.

-4. **Performance Metrics:**
-   - Metrics such as MAE, MSE, RMSE, and F1 score were used to assess model quality.
-   - No signs of underfitting or overfitting were observed in regression metrics.

-5. **Concerns and Further Analysis:**
-   - The F1 Score raised concerns, indicating the need for further research.
-   - The model forecasted the same closing price as the Friday EOD Stock Price, suggesting potential underfitting.

-6. **Additional Analysis:**
-   - Technical and fundamental analysis were employed for a more comprehensive insight.
-   - A recent trading volume spike on November 22, 2023, was linked to an upcoming Interim Payment dividend on December 15, 2023.

-7. **Investment Decision:**
-   - Due to potential low trading activity after the Interim Payment dividend, a $10,000,000 JMD investment in GK is recommended for this week.
-   - The report recognizes the long-standing quality of GK as a Blue-Chip Stock, justifying a significant investment.
+This repository outlines a comprehensive investment strategy for deploying J$50 million JMD across five stocks listed on the Jamaica Stock Exchange.
+The strategy incorporates Short-Term Investments utilizing ARIMA models, sentiment analysis, and various forms of technical and fundamental analysis.
+Each stock's ARIMA model, along with additional insights, is detailed below.

+## Grace Kennedy Stock - (GK)
+The ARIMA model for Grace Kennedy Stock (GK) involves:
+- Data loading and stationarity checks using the Augmented Dickey Fuller (ADF) Test.
+- Applying differencing once to achieve stationarity.
+- Conducted Model parameter determination based on ACF and PACF plots.
+- Conducted Model evaluation using AIC, BIC, and MSE.
+- Selection of the BIC model of order (1,1,1) for forecasting.
+- Did a Performance metrics assessment, revealing concerns about the F1 Score.
+- Additional technical and fundamental analysis insights, including a recent trading volume spike on November 22, 2023 that might have happened due to investors taking advantage of dividend capture.
+- Investment decision: Invest $10,000,000 JMD in GK due to expected low trading activity after the dividend payment date.

+## Caribbean Cement Company - (CCC)
+The ARIMA model for Caribbean Cement Stock (CCC) involves:
+- Data loading and stationarity checks using the ADF Test.
+- Determining model parameters based on ACF and PACF plots.
+- Choosing the ARIMA(1,0,0) model after evaluating different models based on AIC, BIC, and MSE.
+- Performance metrics assessment, predicting a Tuesday EOD closing price of $51.00.
+- Additional insights from candlestick patterns indicating selling pressure.
+- Investment decision: Invest $7,000,000 JMD in CCC due to predicted market movement.

+## 138 Student Living Jamaica - 138SL
+The ARIMA model for 138 Student Living Jamaica involves:
+- Data loading and stationarity checks using the ADF Test.
+- Applying differencing and selecting the BIC model of order (1,1,1) for forecasting.
+- Performance metrics assessment, predicting a Tuesday EOD closing price of $4.16.
+- Observed a bearish trend in the stock market, consistent with ARIMA forecasts.
+- Investment decision: Invest $6,000,000 JMD in 138SL due to expected bearish trend continuation.

+## Jamaica Public Service - JPS7
+The ARIMA model for Jamaica Public Service (JPS7) involves:
+- Data loading and stationarity checks using the ADF Test.
+- Determining model parameters based on ACF and PACF plots.
+- Choosing the ARIMA(1,0,1) model.
+- Performance metrics assessment, predicting market movement.
+- Observed a bullish trend in the stock market, consistent with ARIMA forecasts.
+- Investment decision: Invest $25,000,000 JMD in JPS7 due to expected bullish trend.

+## Jamaica Broilers Group - JBG
+The ARIMA model for Jamaica Public Service (JPS7) involves:
+- Data loading and stationarity checks using the ADF Test.
+- Determining model parameters based on ACF and PACF plots.
+- Choosing the ARIMA (0,1,0) model.
+- Performance metrics assessment, predicting market movement.
+- Observed a bearish trend in the stock market, consistent with ARIMA forecasts.
+- Investment decision: Invest $2,000,000 JMD in JBG due to expected bearish trend.

 ## How to Use
-1. Clone the repository: `git clone https://github.com/aurill/GK_Stock_ARIMA_Forecast.git`
+1. Clone the repository: `git clone https://github.com/aurill/Jamaican_Stock_Investment_Strategy.git`
-2. Open and run the Jupyter notebook [GK_Stock_Forecast.ipynb] to explore the ARIMA model implementation.
-3. Review the findings, insights, and investment recommendations in the notebook.
+2. Explore the detailed insights and investment decisions for each stock in the respective sections.
+3. Apply the investment strategy based on the provided analyses and forecasts.

 ## Dependencies
 - Python 3.12